Hundreds of people gathered at the corner of South Pulaski Street and West Capitol Avenue in Little Rock on Saturday to join the March for Our Lives.

 “We need each of you to hear our perspective on things that pertain to us.
 Stand behind us when we say that we want to be safe at school, hanging out with our friends, and simply doing things that kids do,” Farmer said.

 After a brief interruption from a pro-2nd amendment counter-protester, demonstrators heard from students Madeleine Amox from Bethel Middle School, Garrett Coyle from Searcy schools and Wylie Greer from Greenbriar High School.

 Greer organized Greenbrier High’s walkout for National School Walkout Day on March 14, with just two other students.
 According to Greer, the school did not support the walkout, and all three students were punished for cutting class.
 The students were offered two days of in-school suspension or two hits with a paddle; Greer chose the corporal punishment.

 “They said it would be different after Sandy Hook and it wasn’t.
 They said it would be different after Charleston,” Greer said, during his speech.
 “They said it would be different after Pulse, after Las Vegas, and they said it would be different this time.
 I wanted to believe them, but something in me wanted to push away hope to prevent the inevitable disappointment.”

-Closing statements were made by march organizer, Chris Kingsby, who gave a call to action.
+Closing statements were made by the march organizer, Chris Kingsby, who gave a call to action.

 “We will continue to stand up and make our voice heard until our elected officials understand that we here in Arkansas believe that the laws of our students, our parents, our teachers, our community members are more important than NRA ratings and NRA contributions,” Kingsby said.